linode/docs/docs/guides/platform/manager/lish/index.md

 ---
-slug: using-the-lish-console
+slug: lish
 author:
   name: Linode
   email: docs@linode.com
-description: "Learn how to use Lish as a shell for managing or rescuing your Linode."
+description: "Learn how to use Lish as a shell for managing or rescuing your Compute Instances."
 keywords: ["Console", "Shell", "Lish", "rescue", "weblish"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-aliases: ['/platform/manager/using-the-linode-shell-lish-classic-manager/','/platform/using-the-linode-shell-lish/','/networking/using-the-linode-shell-lish/','/using-lish-the-linode-shell/','/troubleshooting/using-lish-the-linode-shell/','/platform/manager/using-the-linode-shell-lish/','/guides/using-the-linode-shell-lish/']
+aliases: ['/platform/manager/using-the-linode-shell-lish-classic-manager/','/platform/using-the-linode-shell-lish/','/networking/using-the-linode-shell-lish/','/using-lish-the-linode-shell/','/troubleshooting/using-lish-the-linode-shell/','/platform/manager/using-the-linode-shell-lish/','/guides/using-the-linode-shell-lish/','/guides/using-the-lish-console/']
-modified: 2021-11-15
+modified: 2022-10-12
 modified_by:
   name: Linode
 published: 2009-08-04
-title: "Using the Lish Console"
+title: "Access Your System Console Using Lish"
+h1_title: "Access Your System Console Using Lish (Linode Shell)"
+enable_h1: true
 tags: ["linode platform","cloud manager"]
 image: using-the-linode-shell-lish.jpg
 ---

 The **Lish Console**, also called the *Linode Shell*, provides direct console access to all of your Compute Instances.
 Through Lish, you can easily access your Compute Instance's internal Linux system and run commands, install software, or configure applications.
 Lish is especially useful when you are not able to connect to your server through other means, such as SSH.

-## Accessing Lish
+## Access Lish

 There are two ways to access Lish.
 You can use a terminal application to connect to a *Lish SSH gateway*, or you can log in to the [Linode Cloud Manager](https://cloud.linode.com) and use the Lish console in your web browser.
 This section explains both methods.